-The average pay for a Police Officer is R88.99 per hour.
+The average salary for a Police Officer in South Africa is R182,521.

 - Patrol neighborhoods to prevent and stop crimes and threats to safety.

 - Coordinate community work and outreach and offer educational services.

 - Arrest offenders and suspects, collect evidence, and testify about cases.